TYPO3-extensions/sphinx/Documentation/AdministratorManual/InstallingExtension/Index.rst

 #.
 Install TYPO3-related commands provided by the TYPO3 Documentation Team (TYPO3 ReST tools)

 The manual process buttons let you locally change files and rebuild your environment.
-This is particularly useful if you want to use the `git repository of the TYPO3 ReST tools`_ instead of a snapshot.
+This is particularly useful if you want to use the `Git repository of the TYPO3 ReST tools`_ instead of a snapshot.

 .. _`git repository of the TYPO3 ReST tools`: https://git.typo3.org/Documentation/RestTools.git/